50 Things No Woman Over 40 Should Own

-“The secret of staying young,” Lucille Ball famously joked, “is to live honestly, eat slowly, and lie about your age.”
-To that we’d also add, at least if you’re talking about crossing the threshold into middle age: living your days without certain objects that are beneath your newly exalted station in life.
-Yes, turning 40 means you’re entering your best decade.
-It also means it’s time to retire your ex’s band t-shirt, throw out the magnifying mirror in your bathroom, and never, ever wear celebrity-minted fragrance.
+"The secret of staying young," Lucille Ball famously joked, "is to live honestly, eat slowly, and lie about your age."
+To that, we'd also add living your days without certain objects that are beneath your newly exalted station in life.
+Yes, turning 40 means you're entering your best decade.
+It also means it's time to retire your ex's beat-up hoodie, toss out the plastic wine glasses, and never, ever wear celebrity-minted fragrance.
 Herewith, we've made it that much easier for women by compiling a list of what not to own after 40.

 Tights with Holes or Runs